 § Social Security Appeals Council: If your claim is denied at the administrative law hearing, your next step is to ask the Social Security's Appeals Council to review your case.
 The Appeals Council may reverse the findings of the ALJ, affirm the lower decision or remand the case back to the ALJ for further findings.

 § Federal District Court: Usually, the final stage is to bring a lawsuit in federal district court.
 The lawsuit is typically done by written briefs completed by your attorney or advocate.

 There are timelines for each of these appeals processes.
-Typically, the entire process, from application to the hearing, can take 2-3 years.
+Typically, the entire process, from application to the hearing for a social security appeal in Columbia, can take 2-3 years.
 We look for ways to make the hearing and appeals process move faster because we understand the financial pressures you are under while waiting for a decision.

 Our law office will work hard to keep you from going through all four processes.
-However, if your SSDI or SSI claim is denied, we will stand by you and fight with you all the way through federal court.
+However, if your SSDI or SSI claim is denied, your social security appeal lawyer will stand by you and fight with you all the way through federal court.

 Our lawyers act as a bridge between your doctors and the Social Security Administration.
+Our social security appeal lawyers have worked with many Columbia, Carolina and Georgia doctors and know how they can help your appeal process.
 If the medical evidence on file isn't satisfactory, we will ask your doctor questions about any medical restrictions that impact your ability to work.
 We will turn your doctor's medical terminology into usable information for the SSA and the ALJ.

-If the SSA determines that you are disabled, the government will pay you a lump sum that covers the entire time you should have received disability.
+If the SSA determines that you are disabled, the government will pay you a lump sum that covers the entire time you should have received disability even if you were denied social security years before.
 Your attorney fees are considered a portion of your past due benefits.
 Depending on your situation, bringing an appeal might be the only option.